ucd-library/fin/docs/data-models/elastic-search.md

   constructor() {
     // base name for model and elastic search indexes super('item');

+    // the transform service to use for this model. this.transformService = 'es-item-transform'
   }

   // you must override this function.
 It should return true if the id or